 Sec.
 1. A province Assembly shall be held every year in the winter, to be called the

 Winter Assembly.
 In the years between Grand Council Conventions, an Interim Summer Assembly shall be held in the summer months.
 The Host Chapter shall be chosen by the Satrap in conjunction with representatives from that Chapter.
-Starting with the Winter Assembly meeting 2019, the order of host chapters shall be: Epsilon Kappa, Gamma Omega, Epsilon Lambda, Beta Rho, Psi, Gamma Zeta, Delta Eta, Zeta Upsilon, and Delta Gamma.
+Starting with the 2019 Winter Assembly, the order of host chapters shall be: Epsilon Kappa, Gamma Omega, Epsilon Lambda, Beta Rho, Psi, Gamma Zeta, Delta Eta, Zeta Upsilon, and Delta Gamma.
 If a chapter is unable or unwilling to host, the host chapter shall pass to the next in line or the host chapter will be selected at the discretion of the Satrap after consultation with that Chapter.
 Official acceptance requires the presence of a chapter delegate the year prior to hosting the Province Assembly.
-The proposed dates, location, budget and registration fees of the hosting Chapter shall be submitted to the executive committee 4 months prior to the Province Assembly.
+The proposed dates, location, budget and registration fees of the hosting Chapter shall be submitted to the executive committee four months prior to the Province Assembly.
 The executive committee will have two (2) weeks to review and approve or deny the aforementioned items.

 Sec.
 2. No additions to By-Law IV, Sec.
 2 of the Uniform Province By-Laws.